rkasper/cv-creator/cv.md

 ### CTO, Co-Founder -- MobiLingua -- 2004
 (See description above.)

-## Community Building and participation
+## Community Building and Participation
 In my community work, I share my skills and resources to help people have more joyful lives.
 Much of my community work focuses on children, women, and people of color.

 ### Creator -- VaccinateAll.org -- 2021-present